What the Land Trust believes

 Green Infrastructure is the network of natural elements, green spaces, rivers, canals and lakes that are in and around our urban environments, connecting them together.
 Well maintained Green Infrastructure provides many benefits to society, including:

 What we want to achieve

-We want to ensure that Green Infrastructure is recognsied as a key element of any urban environment which can contribute to solutions to existing and future economic, environmental and social challenges.
+We want to ensure that decision makers recognise Green Infrastructure as an essential element of any urban environment and acknowledge how it can help tackle existing and future economic, environmental and social challenges.

-We want to see stronger and clearer support from Government on understanding the value of green infrastructure within the built environment and to support investment mechanisms for managing it long term.
+We want to see explicit and strong support from Government on the value of Green Infrastructure within the built environment and for this to be reflected in guidance and best practice, as well as a commitment to support investment mechanisms for managing it long term.

 What we are doing

 We are showcasing the value of Green Infrastructure by building relationships with key decision makers and contributing to and publishing research, such as reports and guidance documents to secure a clear commitment to Green Infrastructure.